 This sample meal plan focuses on the approved ingredients included in the diet’s nutritional guide.
 Meals on this plan emphasize vegetables and fruits with small amounts of the other food groups.

-The Dr. Sebi diet promotes eating whole, unprocessed, plant-based food.
+The Dr. Sebi diet promotes eating whole, unprocessed, plant-based foods.

-However, it heavily relies on taking the creator’s expensive supplements, is very restrictive, lacks certain nutrients, and inaccurately promises to change your body to an alkaline state.
+While it may aid weight loss, it relies heavily on taking the creator’s expensive supplements, is very restrictive, lacks certain nutrients, and inaccurately promises to change your body to an alkaline state.

 If you’re looking to follow a more plant-based eating pattern, many other healthy diets are more flexible and sustainable.

 Try this today: To make your own protein-rich, plant-based snack, take your favorite raw or dry-roasted unsalted nut, then toss with olive oil and spices like black pepper, cayenne, cumin, garlic, rosemary, or chili or curry powder.

 Bake at 350ºF (177ºC) for 10–12 minutes, or until golden.
 Let cool and enjoy.